learningd3/learningd3.github.io/_posts/2016-12-08-using-es6-with-d3.md

 const y = 20;
 {% endhighlight %}

-Instead of using var for your variables you can be more explicit about the type of variable you want. `let` works the same as `var` but it's block scoped, so if you use it inside an if statement, it won't be accessible outside the block. `const` is like `let` but it once it has been assigned a value it can't be reassigned.
+Instead of using `var` for variables you can be more explicit about the type of variable you want. `let` works the same as `var` but it's block scoped.
+If you use it inside an `if` statement, it won't be accessible outside the block. `const` is like `let` but it once it has been assigned a value it can't be reassigned.

 ## Import
 {% highlight javascript %}
 import * as scale from "d3-scale"
 {% endhighlight %}

 One of the nice things about d3.v4.js is that it is broken up into modules.
-Because D3 modules don't export a default object, you'll need to use this star syntax.
+Because D3 modules don't export a default object, you'll need to use this star syntax to import everything.
 Importing D3 as modules is especially useful if you are using D3.js in the context of a larger application.

 ## Destructuring
 {% highlight javascript %}